 From the photo above, you can see the ASUS ProArt Z690-Creator WiFi is covered with heatsinks.
 This includes large VRM heatsinks on the MOSFETs and chokes around the processor socket, which we will take a deeper look at in a moment.
 All four PCIe 4.0-based NVMe M.2 slots have included heatsinks with thermal pads underneath.
 A simple passive cooler is on top of the Z690 chipset, as we only have a 6W TDP.
 Thankfully, we do not require any active fans as we have seen on most AMD X570 motherboards.
 The ProArt Z690-Creator WiFi should perform well, even in cases with lacking airflow, but we will do some temperature testing later on in this review.

 At the top left corner, we have the CPU power connectors, with two connections in the form of an ATX 4-pin and EPS 8-pin, to provide the extra power needed for your processor.
 It is a bit crowded in this area, but this is still better than some other motherboards as it is located right at the edge of the motherboard with nothing in between.
 This provides a bit more wiggle room for your fingers to unlatch the cables.
 Clearance should not be an issue here, unless you have gargantuan hands or have other components like a large heatsink or a radiator hanging over the motherboard at the top here.
 Moving over to the right side, we have three 4-pin fan headers, labeled CPU_FAN, CPU_OPT, and AIO_PUMP.
 This supports up to two cooling fans and one all-in-one cooler pump.
-Every header has a dedicated integrated circuit chip for heat and voltage protection.

 Flipping the motherboard over, you can see we have a clean look at the backside of the ASUS ProArt Z690-Creator WiFi.
 Once again, the design here is clean and has no other components here.
 This makes adding aftermarket CPU cooling solutions easier, as there is nothing to interfere with here.
 A standard Intel backplate is spotted, which should work with all LGA1700 aftermarket coolers.
 Some sockets and headers use through-hole connectors, as shown in our photo above.
-SMT or surface-mount technology is generally less capable of withstanding higher mechanical stress required for certain use cases like memory slots.
+SMT or surface-mount technology is generally less capable of withstanding higher mechanical stress required for certain use cases.